 A sharp reduction is in store for the radio services whose mission is to reach into Eastern Europe.
 The Board of International Broadcasting, which supervises the operations of Radio Free Europe and Radio Liberty, would receive \$53,385,000, about \$10 million less than Congress provided for them last year.

 EBS changes, but not the ones some wanted

-The scope of the Emergency Broadcast System has been widened by the FCC to tennial Administration has established program to acknowledge and encourage special Bicentennial efforts by media.
+The scope of the Emergency Broadcast System has been widened by the FCC to provide for use at state and local levels.